 We next drive down to mid-city Tana, or the administrative district, ending at the Rainiharo tombs.
 While poorly maintained, the tomb designed by Jean Laborde in 1835 for the deceased prime minster is nevertheless a significant example of French colonial architecture and the first structure in Madagascar to use carved stone.
 A three-year stay in Bombay, shortly before Laborde’s fateful shipwreck on Madagascar, gave a decided Hindu air to his design for this mausoleum.

 Finally we visit the low city which is the commercial area of the town with its magnificent Avenue de l’Independence and its imposing colonial buildings including the old railway station.
 In the late afternoon we transfer to our hotel located in the heart of the government district.
-This evening we gather for a welcome meal at La Varangue, one of the city’s top gourmet restaurants thanks to it’s chief Lalaina Ravelomana who is a kitchen maestro and chocolate specialist.
+This evening we gather for a welcome meal at a local restaurant.
 (Overnight Antananarivo) LD

 Andasibe National Park – 3 nights